Sebamir/Sano-Fresco/README.md

-# Sano & Fresco Analysis with SQL,Python and Power BI
+# Sano & Fresco Analysis with SQL, Python and Power BI

 ## Overview